Section 128 checks

 - Individuals who sit on committees or local governing bodies (LGBs) with delegated responsibilities

 - For example, local governors on LGBs, or people who sit on trust committees but who aren't trustees (sometimes called 'associate members')

 - Staff engaged in management positions (see below)

 Other positions may also require a check, depending on the specific responsibilities the person holds.

-Who is responsible for conducting this check in MATs will depend on the trust's scheme of delegation.
+Who is responsible for conducting this check in trusts will depend on its scheme of delegation.
 This responsibility may sit with individual schools, or may be the responsibility of the trust's central team.